Demand for Salesforce Developers Continues to Expand

 }

-Explain how to write an Apex class that will take into consideration the sharing rules for the current user.
+Explain how to write an Apex class that will consider the sharing rules for the current user.

-By default, Apex code runs in the system context, with access to all objects and fields object permissions.
-If you need to write a class that will take the current user sharing rules into consideration, you need to declare it with the with sharing
+Apex code runs in the system context by default, with access to all objects and fields object permissions.
+If you need to write a class that will consider the current user sharing rules, you need to declare it with the with sharing

 keywords.
-This class will be executed with access in the system context, with access to all objects and fields.
+This class will be executed with access to the system context, with access to all objects and fields.

 public without sharing class MyNoSharingRuleClass {